Faisal-Abdo/File-Sorter/README.md

 3.Run the application:
   *python file_sorter.py*
 <br>
-  -Select a directory to sort by clicking "Browse" and navigating to the target directory.
+  - Select a directory to sort by clicking "Browse" and navigating to the target directory.
-  -Customize folder names for different file types if needed.
+  - Customize folder names for different file types if needed.
-  -Click "Sort Files" to initiate the sorting process.
+  - Click "Sort Files" to initiate the sorting process.
-  -Use the "Backup Files" button to create a backup of sorted files.
+  - Use the "Backup Files" button to create a backup of sorted files.
-  -Use the "Restore Backed Files" button to restore files from backup when needed.
+  - Use the "Restore Backed Files" button to restore files from backup when needed.